dcs1997/Investo-Bull/README.md

 ## APIs Used
 If your application relies on external APIs, document them and include any necessary links or references.

 ## API Endpoints
 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.

-GET /api/items - retrieve all items
-POST /api/items - create a new item
+POST/http://localhost:8080/Stocks - To create a new item

+GET/http://localhost:8080/AllStocks - To retrieve all items

+GET/ http://localhost:8080/ORB/60 -  To find the ORB

+GET/http://localhost:8080/mergeStocks/60 -  Merge stocks with respect to time

 ## Technology Stack
 List and provide a brief overview of the technologies used in the project.

-- Node.js
-- Express.js
+- Mysql
-- MongoDB
+- SpringBoot
-- Other libraries/modules
+- RestAPI